 Maastricht, the Netherlands, forms a unique environment for studying psychology and neuroscience.
-Maastricht University specialises in cognitive and biological psychology and its unique research infrastructure enables ground-breaking study of the brain and behaviour.
-It is home to a European Centre of Excellence that combines state-of-the art technology (three MRI scanners of 9.4, 7 and 3 Tesla) with clinical know-how, access to patients and expert post-acquisition processing of data.
-Compare the scientific research methods of the Netherlands to those of your home country.
-Follow courses and seminars taught by leading experts.
+Maastricht University (UM) specialises in cognitive and biological psychology and its unique research infrastructure enables groundbreaking study of the brain and behaviour.
+It is home to a European Centre of Excellence that combines state-of-the-art technology (three MRI scanners of 9.4, 7 and 3 Tesla) with clinical know-how, access to patients and expert post-acquisition processing of data.

 At CES we have a small team of young-hearted, dedicated people ready to help you, so you can focus on the things that really matter during your stay abroad.